 Ignore Case Search both in the capital and lower case letters.

 Contains Return tags that include the defined characters.
-For example, "A" in the search string returns Adele, AC/DC and Madonna.
+For example, "A" in the search string returns Adele, AC/DC, and Madonna.

 Find function in Tag Editor for Mac

-Find Panel with the search options.
+Find the Panel with the search options.

 Filter search results